Will I Be Drug Tested While On Probation?

-If you’ve been placed on probation for DUI or any other criminal offense expect the possibility that the probation officer may require you to submit to drug or alcohol testing.
-A positive result on either of the test may result in just a warning or a probation violation warrant for your arrest.
+The answer is YES.
+If you’ve been placed on probation for DUI or any other criminal offense expect that the probation officer will require you to submit to drug testing.
+Alcohol is considered a drug, so positive result for either may result in a probation violation warrant for your arrest, or simply a warning.
 In the case of a full-blown probation violation hearing, you may be facing additional probation, counseling, or even worse – jail time.

-- Hand-held breath testing devices: They can be less accurate and reliable than the evidentiary breath test instrument used in Florida, named the Intoxilyzer 8000.
+- Hand-held breath testing devices: They can be less accurate and reliable than the evidentiary breath test instrument used in Florida -the Intoxilyzer 8000.
 The main problem with the accuracy and reliability of the hand-held device is that the device may be sensitive to temperature changes and environmental factors.

 - ETG Alcohol Testing: The EtG test looks for Ethyl Glucuronide in the URINE, a metabolite of ethyl alcohol.
 Testing for EtG is typically used to determine if a person has recently consumed alcoholic beverages.
 Unlike alcohol, which is normally only detectable in urine for 24 hours or less, ETG can be detected for up to 80 hours after alcohol consumption.
 It is important to note that detection times may vary from person to person.
 This test is fairly reliable.